Beaumont Health: Merger with Spectrum Health

-In 2022 Beaumont and Spectrum Health announced their merger was effective on February 1, 2022, because the federal government determined this would not violate antitrust regulations.
-The new system is called BHSH Health, a temporary name, with Spectrum Health CEO Tina Freese Decker as the head and with both existing headquarters operating.
+In June 2021, Beaumont health announced plans to merge with Spectrum health.
+In 2022, Beaumont and Spectrum announced their merger was effective on February 1, 2022, because the federal government determined this would not violate antitrust regulations.
+The new system was temporarily called BHSH Health, with Spectrum Health CEO Tina Freese Decker as the head and with both existing headquarters operating.
 John Fox, the head of Beaumont Health, resigned on February 4, 2022.

 Locations

 Beaumont Hospital, Dearborn

 Dearborn, a 632-bed hospital and Level 2 trauma center, is located at 18101 Oakwood Blvd, Dearborn MI 48124.
+Formerly named Oakwood hospital.

 Beaumont Hospital, Farmington Hills

 Beaumont Hospital, Farmington Hills is a 330-bed health care facility.

 Specialities include cancer, diabetes and endocrinology, ear, nose and throat, gastroenterology and gastrointestinal surgery, geriatrics, gynecology, nephrology, neurology and neurosurgery, orthopedics, pediatrics, pulmonology and urology.

 Beaumont Hospital, Grosse Pointe

 Beaumont Hospital, Grosse Pointe, is a 280-bed hospital located at 468 Cadieux Rd, Grosse Pointe, Michigan.
-On October 1, 2007 it was acquired by Beaumont Health System from Bon Secours Health System Inc.
+On October 1, 2007, it was acquired by Beaumont Health System from Bon Secours Health System Inc.

 Specialties include diabetes and endocrinology, ear, nose and throat, gastroenterology and GI surgery, geriatrics, gynecology, nephrology, neurology and neurosurgery, orthopedics, pulmonology and urology.